HardlyDifficult/Tutorials/Chapter2.md

 ## 2.17) Animate characters death

-Add a scaling effect for the character dieing, in addition to the explosion.
+Add a scaling effect for the character dying, in addition to the explosion.

 <details><summary>How</summary>